Recognizing topological polynomials by lifting trees: Finding Hubbard vertices for obstructed maps

 Suppose first that $B$ is the Hubbard bubble tree for~$f$.
 Then $T_E$ is a topological Hubbard tree for~$f_E$, so $T_E$ satisfies the angle and expanding conditions by Proposition~\ref{prop:PoirierConditions}.
 Furthermore, since $M$ is the canonical obstruction, by Proposition~\ref{prop:CanonicalObstructionStructure} it is the invariant closure of the outermost Levy cycle for~$f$.
 Then every periodic bubble of $M$ must be part of a Levy cycle by Proposition~\ref{prop:LevyCycleProperties}(2), and therefore no periodic bubble of $M$ is critical.

 For the converse, suppose that $B$ satisfies the two conditions in the statement of the proposition, and let $L$ be the set of all periodic bubbles in~$M$.
 Since no bubble of $L$ is critical and $L$ is un-nested, it is an un-nested Levy multicycle, and $M$ is the invariant closure of~$L$.
-Since $B$ satisfies condition~(1), it follows from Proposition~\ref{prop:PoirierConditions} that $T_E$ is a topological Hubbard tree for~$f_E$, and therefore $f_E$ is unobstructed.
+Note then that $f$ is obstructed.
+Moreover, since $B$ satisfies condition~(1), it follows from Proposition~\ref{prop:PoirierConditions} that $T_E$ is a topological Hubbard tree for~$f_E$, and therefore $f_E$ is unobstructed.
 By Proposition~\ref{prop:ExteriorComponentCheck}, we conclude that $M$ is the canonical obstruction for~$f$, and therefore $B$ is the Hubbard bubble tree for~$f$. \end{proof}

 If $T$ is any tree and $F'$ is a subforest of $T$ that is not collapsible (meaning that some component of $F'$ contains more than one marked point), then the quotient $T/F'$ may be regarded as a bubble tree, with one bubble for each connected component of $F'$ that has more than one marked point.
 Say that $F'$ is \emph{invariant} under $f$ if it is equal to its lift under $f$.
 If $T$ is an invariant tree for a post-critically finite topological polynomial~$f$, then $T/F'$ corresponds to an invariant bubble tree for~$f$ if and only if $F'$ is an invariant subforest of~$T$.